Tools

 },

-Tools can read and update state including memory:
+Tools can read and update state including memory by reference:

 const updateProfileTool: Tool<typeof profileSchema, Memory> = {